migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 ---

-2024-04-07 Sun (x hours):
+2024-04-07 Sun (x.xh):

-2024-04-06 Sat (x hours): Continuing on working with different configurations as it is not fully working in terms of deployment.
+2024-04-06 Sat (x.xh): Continuing on working with different configurations as it is not fully working in terms of deployment.

 2024-04-05 Fri: Realized we need to disable block validation and add default baseFee in order to work with our chain.